-Always visit the doggy day care facility beforehand to check for things such as cleanliness.
+Always visit the doggy daycare facility beforehand to check for things such as cleanliness.
 Like with most business establishments where you’d spend money, you want to know that things are kept sanitary.
 But it’s even more important factor to know that owners of a dog care center take the time to keep things clean.
-But this is just one of the factors that you should consider when looking at a place that your pooch will be hanging out in.
+But this is just one of the factors that you should consider when looking at a place where your pooch will be hanging out in.

 Many times, doggie care centers, especially the larger in size, keep smaller dogs separated from the larger ones for safety reasons.

 Make sure to compare as many different daycares in your area as possible.
 If you’re in a more rural area, you may have to do some traveling of course.